Presenters & Sessions

 Dr. Patrick R. Mullen is an associate professor and chair for the Department of Counseling and Special Education.
 He teaches a variety of courses with a focus on counselor education and supervision and school counseling.
 Dr. Mullen draws inspiration for his work based on his experiences as a school counselor, his work within alternative education programs, and his time as a faculty member.
 He holds his Pupil Personnel Services License for School Counseling through the Virginia Department of Education.
 Dr. Mullen is also a National Certified Counselor, a National Certified School Counselor, and an Approved Clinical Supervisor.
 He presents at state, regional, and national conferences in counseling and education, along with publishing articles in scholarly journals.
 Furthermore, he is on the editorial board for Counselor Education and Supervision, Journal of Counseling and Development, and Measurement and Evaluation in Counseling and Development.
 He is also an Associate Editor for Counseling and Values and Editor for the Journal of School-based Counseling Policy and Evaluation.

-An Exploration of Equine Facilitated Psychotherapy Interventions as a Conceptual Framework for Working with Refugee Families (1.0 CEU)
+An Exploration of Equine Facilitated Psychotherapy Interventions as a Conceptual Framework for Working with Refugee Families (1.0 CE)

 Ailish Riggs Dermody, MA, NCC